Gerard Way: 1993–present: Writing

 In 2011, My Chemical Romance stated that Mikey and Gerard were working on another comic book project which they had kept under wraps since mid-2009.
 As of 2015 nothing of this project has emerged.

 On December 21, 2013, Gerard Way stated that he and Gabriel Bá will be working on parts three and four of his comic book series Umbrella Academy beginning in the new year.

 In a podcast interview on December 31, 2013, with Chris Thompson from Pop Culture Hound, Way discussed his new Umbrella Academy series in more detail and confirmed he would do two volumes back-to-back, with a couple of flashback issues in-between.
 In addition, he discussed his new comic series All Ages which first appeared as a series of images on his Twitter feed.
 Although the project doesn't have a publisher or an artist at this stage, he is actively working on the story of cats in high school who are discovering their place in the world.

 In 2014, it was announced that Way will be making his debut in the Marvel Universe by writing for the alternate universe Spider-Man series Edge of Spider-Verse.
 His story introduced Peni Parker, a Japanese-American student who pilots a bio-mechanical suit named SP//dr.

+On March 21, 2024, Way announced a new comic book series Paranoid Gardens, with the first issue releasing in July.

 2001–present: Television

 In 2001, Way co-created a cartoon with Joe Boyle called The Breakfast Monkey.
 They pitched it to Cartoon Network, but the network declined to pick up the concept on the grounds that it was too similar to the existing property Aqua Teen Hunger Force.

 In 2013, Way made his television directorial debut on The Hub original series The Aquabats!
 Super Show!, co-directing and co-writing the season two finale "The AntiBats!" with series co-creators Christian Jacobs and Jason deVilliers.
 Additionally, Way's brother Mikey appears in the episode, playing the lead singer of a fictional death metal band called Asthma.
 The following year, Way, as part of the show's writing team, was nominated for a Daytime Emmy Award for "Outstanding Writing in a Children's Series".

 In 2018, the character Peni Parker who he co-created appeared in Spider-Man: Into the Spider-Verse.

-Since 2019, Way has served as co-executive producer on the television series adaptation of The Umbrella Academy.
+Way served as co-executive producer on the television series adaptation of The Umbrella Academy for its entire run from 2019 to 2024.